From Back to Godhead, 1974

 In the material world, although one may profess true love, inwardly one’s real desire is to enjoy his own senses.
 We love someone as long as he or she satisfies our senses, and when such sensual pleasure dwindles, the so-called love dwindles with it.
 Thus the love affair ends in separation or divorce.
 But pure devotees of Krishna on the spiritual platform have no desires to please themselves.
 They desire only to please Lord Krishna.
 This is true unalloyed love.

 What we speak of as “love” in the material world is actually lust, or a desire to serve oneself.
 It has no permanent basis; today I love one girl, tomorrow another, according to my changing fancy.
-Indeed, although a boy and girl may change sexual partners as often as dogs and cats do, in our modern idiom we refer to their sexual intercourse as “lovemaking,” as through the gross friction of two hot bodies could generate love.
+Indeed, although a boy and girl may change sexual partners as often as dogs and cats do, in our modern idiom we refer to their sexual intercourse as “lovemaking,” as though the gross friction of two hot bodies could generate love.
 We speak of love so easily, but really in this material world there is no love—it is all lust.
 The difference between love and lust is like the difference between gold and iron.
 Both gold and iron are metals, but otherwise they are not at all alike.

 The conditioned souls in the material world are generally misdirected and frustrated in love because they try to get pleasure by satisfying their material bodily senses.
 They do not know that they are different from their bodies.
 The body is always changing—from childhood, to youth, to old age—but the same person is always present in each body.
 He identifies himself as an American or Englishman, a Jew or a Christian, a boy or a girl, according to his body, but that body is not himself.
 Therefore no matter how diligently he tries to be happy by gratifying his bodily demands, he is never successful.
 Just as one cannot satisfy a bird by cleaning its cage and not feeding the bird itself, one cannot satisfy his physical senses.
 Besides that, the more one tries to satisfy the senses, the more they demand.
 Indulgence cannot satisfy himself merely by trying to satisfy his physical senses.
 Besides that, the more one tries to satisfy the senses, the more they demand.
 Indulgence cannot satisfy the senses, any more than gasoline can extinguish a fire.
 Trying to smother one’s anxieties with the gasoline of sense gratification will only ignite an explosion.
 Therefore, by trying to satisfy his material desires for sensual enjoyment the poor conditioned soul merely increases his desire, but not his satisfaction.
 He becomes a servant of the senses, working hard to fulfill hankerings that can never be fulfilled.
 To find real pleasure, one must find real love—and for this one must love Krishna.
 To be truly happy, one must engage in His devotional service.

 Such devotional service is under the control of Srimati Radharani.
 She is the presiding Deity of devotional service.
 Because She is very merciful, devotees especially take advantage of Her merciful nature to attain the service of Krishna.
-Indeed, although engagement is pure devotional service is rarely achieved, one can achieve it very easily by the grace of Srimati Radharani.
+Indeed, although engagement in pure devotional service is rarely achieved, one can achieve it very easily by the grace of Srimati Radharani.

 Bhagavad-gita confirms that those who are truly mahatmas, great souls, take shelter of Krishna’s daivi prakrti, or spiritual energy—Srimati Radharani.
 “Always chanting My glories,” Lord Krishna declares, “endeavoring with great determination, bowing down before Me, these great souls perpetually worship Me with devotion.”
 (Bg.
 9.14) This devotional service is not an activity of the material world; it is fully spiritual because it is directly under the control of Krishna’s spiritual energy—Srimati Radharani.